ecommpro/custom-currency/README.md

 You can access the module options easily from the side menu, `Stores > Currency > EcommPro Custom Currency`.

-You can manage and consult new currencies easily from a Magento Grid.
+You can list and manage new currencies easily from a Magento Grid.

 ![Image 2](https://ecomm.pro/wp-content/uploads/2019/01/02.png)